Using Dynamic Content To Fish In Your Users

 The visitors to your website or application may reside in different demographics, and possess distinct goals and objectives when interacting with the platform.
 How do you design for the user, when they’re all intrinsically diverse?

 In the past, the answer was to simply design for the groups your platform was targeting.
-Take all of the user types, characterize them by their goals and objectives, and make appropriate design choices to serve a specialized group.
+Take all of the user types, characterize them by their goals and objectives, and make appropriate design choices to serve each of these categorized groups.

-This method has served designers well in the past, but it’s no longer enough to meet the needs the modern consumer.
+This method has served designers well in the past, but it’s no longer viable— it's simply not enough to meet all the needs of the modern consumer.
 Users’ expectations for the websites they interact with have evolved, primarily in response to the prevalence of personalized user experiences.

 So we reach a sort of paradox: UX designers must create solutions that satisfy all user types, yet simultaneously cater to specific individuals (not just the demo they subscribe to).
 Luckily, UX design agencies have a robust tool to accomplish this puzzling task: dynamic content.

 We’ve covered why dynamic content matters, but have yet to pin down what dynamic content actually is.
 In short, any content on your website, app, or platform is ‘dynamic’ when it can automatically adapt to an individual user, based on a certain set of criteria.

 This criteria can range from meeting broad categories, like gender or location, to more granular rules, (has signed up for a newsletter in the past week, or has purchased a certain item in the month of July).
 Dependent on these criteria, dynamic content adjusts accordingly to remain relevant to the user.

 While extremely pervasive in the ecommerce sector—think Amazon’s ‘recommended for you’ or ‘others who purchased this also bought’ features—dynamic content can be applied to virtually any digital platform, and take many different forms.